SUMMARY: So where’s my free mammogram? Aren’t all mammograms free because of he Affordable Care Act? Well, actually, it’s more complicated than that.

 “I’ve only worked with imaging facilities where the scans are read immediately, and have been lucky enough to find two locally (Richmond VA) where I get to see the films, too.
 The downside is that I was able to diagnose my own cancer, simultaneously with my doctor, back in ’07 – but that was most definitely a win!
 The cost for my diagnostic bilateral – in the latest technology: 3D – at my center in Richmond VA is $250.
 I self-pay, since I’m uninsured, and this is the top mammography center in my area.
 That’s another win, in my book.”

-Once the mammogram is considered a diagnostic mammogram — when the radiologist is perhaps looking for evidence of cancer, a woman has a symptom, has had a history of potential problems, or is having a re-do of a routine mammogram, quite often the patient no longer falls under preventive services, and thus the procedure may not be covered.
+The A.C.A. supposedly covers all screening mammograms.
+But once the mammogram is considered a diagnostic mammogram — when the radiologist is perhaps looking for evidence of cancer, a woman has a symptom, has had a history of potential problems, or is having a re-do of a routine mammogram, quite often the patient no longer falls under preventive services, and thus the procedure may not be covered.

 There are also state-by-state variations.
 For example, Connecticut covers ultrasounds if recommended under certain circumstances.
 Rhode Island “requires individual and group insurers to provide coverage for 2 screening mammograms per year for women who have been treated for breast cancer within the past 5 years or who are at high risk for developing cancer due to genetic predisposition, have a high-risk lesion from a prior biopsy or atypical ductal hyperplasia),” the ACS Web site says, adding that in Wyoming, “the health plan is responsible only up to $250 for all cancer screenings.”